sahannarachel/Sentiment-Analysis-of-Stocks-from-Financial-News/README.md

 9. **Data Directory:**
    - Contains text files with information about Apple Inc. and the fruit.
-   - `apple-computers.txt`: Text file containing information about Apple Inc.
+   - `apple-computers.txt`: A text file containing information about Apple Inc.
-   - `apple-fruit.txt`: Text file containing information about the apple fruit.
+   - `apple-fruit.txt`: A text file containing information about the apple fruit.

 10. **Requirements File:**
     - `requirements.txt`: Lists all the Python packages required by the application.